 Since 1969 Delta Hospital Auxiliary has been a leader in supporting healthcare for Delta residents.
-Lila Massey, the first President of Delta Hospital Auxiliary, saw the need for Delta to have a hospital and with the support of many Delta residents turned a dream into a reality.
-Since then Delta Hospital Auxiliary has funded many progressive changes enabling Delta Hospital to purchase leading edge medical equipment and move forward in the healthcare area.
+Lila Massey, the first President of Delta Hospital Auxiliary, saw the need for Delta to have a hospital and with the support of many Delta residents turned the dream into reality.
+Since then Delta Hospital Auxiliary has funded many progressive changes and enabled Delta Hospital to purchase leading edge medical equipment and move forward in the healthcare area.

-As an established member of Delta business community the Auxiliary Society owns and operates four commercial enterprises: Delta Lifeline, The Dogwood Gift Shop located in the lobby of the Delta Hospital, the Auxiliary Thrift Store in the heart of Ladner Village and the Courtyard Cafe in the Delta Hospital.
-The earnings from the Auxiliary’s enterprises are directed back into the hospital providing equipment and services for the community.
+As an established member of Delta business community the Auxiliary Society owns and operates four commercial enterprises: Delta Lifeline, The Dogwood Gift Shop and the Courtyard Cafe located in Delta Hospital, as well as the Auxiliary Thrift Store in the heart of Ladner Village, comprising 3 contiguous stores.
+The proceeds from the Auxiliary’s enterprises are directed to providing equipment, services and programs for the hospital and community.

 WHAT PEOPLE SAY…

 “The Delta Hospital Auxiliary Society is vitally important to our community.
 Founded nearly fifty years ago, the Auxiliary has led the charge on enormously successful fundraising campaigns, contributing millions of dollars to Delta Hospital.
 The thrift store and the cafe do double duty in providing a service to residents while helping to fund the auxiliary’s activities.
 We owe a debt of gratitude to the Auxiliary for our extended and acute care units, as well as all the equipment and programs which they help make a reality.